 Parallels Desktop 13

-Parallels Desktop 13 is one of the most flexible Windows emulators that’s exclusively for the Mac OS X and Sierra.
+Parallels Desktop 13 is one of the most flexible and best known emulator for Mac OS.
+As for availability, this software is available exclusively for the Mac OS X and Sierra.

 The standard Parallels Desktop version is currently retailing at about $79.
 However, there are also Parallel Pro and Business Editions that include advanced networking and software developer tools.
 You can utilize this software on Mac OS X El Captain, Yosemite, macOS Sierra and High Sierra 10.3.

-Parallels Desktop supports numerous guest operating systems, which include Windows (from 3.11 on), Chrome OS, Mac OS X Leopard, DOS, Ubuntu and Debian.
+Parallels Desktop allows you to run various guest operating systems, which include Windows (from 3.11 on), Chrome OS, Mac OS X Leopard, DOS, Ubuntu and Debian.

 What sets Parallels apart from some alternative virtualization packages is how it integrates Windows software with the host Mac platform.
 Parallels users can launch Windows software from the Mac’s Dock much the same as Mac programs.
 Furthermore, you can copy and paste and drag-and-drop folders and files from the Mac desktop into the host platform.